andrey-yantsen/plex-api.rs/CONTRIBUTING.md

 I'm delighted you're reading this, and I hope you'll find this project easy to jump in.

+## First steps

+The project uses [cargo-husky](https://crates.io/crates/cargo-husky) for managing the git hooks.
+After you cloned the repository you need to run `cargo test` at least once, to install the correct hooks configuration.

 ## Testing

 The project provides a sample Plex library for testing, feel free to extend it the way you